 Through the Homeowner Rewards Program the PEP provides financial rewards for homeowners, in neighborhoods within the Peconic Estuary Watershed, who add raingardens, native plantings, and/or rain barrels to their properties.
 Simultaneously, the program educates the community about the benefits of raingardens, rain barrels, and native plants for nitrogen reduction.

 Harmful algal blooms (HAB) have plagued the Peconic Estuary since at least the mid-1980’s and pose a public and environmental health threat.
 With an increasing frequency, we are seeing harmful algal blooms in various areas of our Suffolk County waterbodies.
 Suffolk County’s marine waters are a huge economic driver for Long Island in their contributions to tourism, commerce, fishing, recreation, and more.
 Safe and attractive waters play a key role in assuring the success of many of these activities.

 Contamination of Peconic Estuary waters by bacteria and other pathogenic organisms may result in the closure of bathing beaches and the closure of shellfish beds for human consumption; thus impacting economic and recreational activities on the East End.
-The Peconic Estuary Program is working with its partners to reduce pathogen pollution from stormwater runoff and wastewater.
+The Peconic Estuary Partnership is working with its partners to reduce pathogen pollution from stormwater runoff and wastewater.